NixOS/nixpkgs/doc/languages-frameworks/rust.section.md

 In these cases, it's recommended to override the `buildPhase`/`installPhase`/`checkPhase`.
 Otherwise, some steps may fail because of the modified directory structure of `target/`.

-If you want to run targets from a `Makefile`, instead of overriding the phases, you can set `dontCargoBuild`/`dontCargoInstall`/`dontCargoCheck` to `true` to use the [default phases from `stdenv`](#sec-stdenv-phases), which execute make targets and can be controlled by various variables in the derivation.
+If you want to run hooks from other build systems, instead of overriding the phases, you can set `dontCargoBuild`/`dontCargoInstall`/`dontCargoCheck` to `true` to use the [default phases from `stdenv`](#sec-stdenv-phases), which execute make targets and can be controlled by various variables in the derivation.